FrodeSolheim/fs-uae/docs/base-dir.md

 FS-UAE version and your system.
 It it possible to change this location to something else.

-See [directories.md] for more information.
+See the [directories documentation](directories.md) for more information.

-If you use the portable version, the base directory is the same as the portable directory (the directory containing Portable.ini).
+If you use the [portable](portable.md) version, the base directory is the same as the portable directory (the directory containing Portable.ini).